Changissnz/selfinterest/README.md

 lest they also forsake their ethical composition, that from the kernel of goodness.
 This, in turn, leads to the predictability of a human being that belongs to a social order, bound by that principle.
-An aversion to deliberating on the principle, acting in line for the principle, such that the principle is the true metaphorical light at the end of the tunnel, not the gains, promised possibly with an underlying deception, obtained by acting on contradiction to the principle.
+This specific human being has an aversion to deliberating on the principle, acting in line for the principle, such that the principle is the true metaphorical light at the end of the tunnel, not the gains, promised possibly with an underlying deception, obtained by acting on contradiction to the principle.
 The preferred usage of "artificial axiom", in this text, over that of "principle" is due to the liberalities ascribed to the "artificial axiom", by the written definition and reasoning on and for.
 To clarify by noting a contrasting quality, the "principle" from certain perspectives is something that is firmly rooted in its respective field/s; through trial-and-error, the "principle" has matured from its conception into something acceptable on the one hand, also something that cannot be so easily challenged on the other.
 When the statement, "human beings are principled beings", is supposed to be taken as the truth, there is the expression still.
 For example, ponder on how economies of great scale in production are, in aspects closer to their source/s than to their products.
 The factory does not require a human being to contemplate on matters unrelated to their immediate spatiotemporal surroundings and the factory's regulatory guidelines for their employees.
 Time is critical, so sacrifices in independent thinking have to be made.
 This is an artificial axiom for some human beings, and recognized by other human beings as a principle by their interpreting of the